NSO stands for New Student Orientation.

 We are so excited to meet you at New Student Orientation!
 In preparation for your time at Trinity, please note this year’s orientation date below.
 Detailed schedules for Fall Orientation events will be available in April and schedules for January will be available in November.

-Students planning to attend Trinity for the first time in the 2016 Spring semester should plan on attending orientation events on Tuesday, January 12.
+Students planning to attend Trinity beginning in the 2016 Spring semester should plan on attending orientation events on Tuesday, January 12.
 A schedule of events and RSVP information will be available November 1, 2015.
+All fist-time freshmen, transfer students, and re-admit students are asked to attend.

 If you have questions about Spring Orientation, please contact Heather Cordero, Associate Director of New Student Orientation at [email protected].